 Also found in the British Library is the earliest known English language example of a Valentine.
 Dating to February 1477, the love letter was written by Margery Brews to her fiancé John Paston.
 Margery refers to John as her “right well-beloved Valentine” and beseeches him to marry her despite the fact she hasn’t been able to convince her father to increase her dowry.
 (Romance in the 15th century was as much about practical matters as it was about passion.)
 Good news, romantics – the couple did go on to marry.

 Another of the earliest literary references to Valentine’s Day is found in the works of British playwright William Shakespeare.
 While Shakespeare did write some epic romances (like Romeo & Juliet), his Valentine’s Day reference is actually found in a work whose main plot focuses on something very different: revenge.
 In Hamlet, written around 1600, Ophelia sings in Act IV scene 5 to the King:

 This Shakespeare verse referred to a belief of the time that the first woman a man saw on St. Valentine’s Day would be his true love.

 By the 1660s, when Samuel Pepys wrote repeatedly of Valentine’s Day in his famous diaries, high class Londoners were treating the belief as more lighthearted fun than a search for true love.
 In 1661, Pepys describes the choosing of Valentines at a Valentine’s Day eve party with friends, followed by early morning visits by the men of the party to claim their “Valentine” as “very merry”.
 In the following days, small gifts were bestowed on the Valentines as part of the merry making.
-Pepys recorded a shopping excursion with his wife and his Valentine Mrs. Batten a few days after Valentine’s Day that year, during which he gifted Mrs. Batten with several sets of gloves (a necessity for a proper lady of the time).
+Pepys recorded a shopping excursion with his wife and Valentine, Mrs. Batten, a few days after Valentine’s Day that year, during which he gifted her with several sets of gloves (a necessity for a proper lady of the time).